mirage/mirage-www/tmpl/blog/irmin-1.0.md

   |> sealr
 ```

+(* TODO: describe what |+ does? *)

 All of the types in Irmin have such a description, so they can be
-easilly and efficiently serialized (to disk and/or over the
+easily and efficiently serialized (to disk and/or over the
 network).
-For instance to print a value of type `metric` as a JSON object,
+For instance, to print a value of type `metric` as a JSON object,
 one can do:

 ```ocaml
 let print m = Fmt.pr "%a\n%!"
 (Irmin.Type.pp_json metric_t) m
 ```

-Once this is defined, we now need to write the merge function, The
+Once this is defined, we now need to write the merge function.
+The
-consistency model that we want to define is thus the following:
+consistency model that we want to define is the following:

 - `name` : can change if there is no conflicts between branches.
 - `gauge`: the number of events seen on a branch.
 Can be updated
   either by incrementing the number (because events occured) or
-  by syncing with othe nodes partial knowledge.
+  by syncing with other nodes partial knowledge.
 This is very
-  similar to CRDT counters (and related vector clock based
+  similar to [CRDT counters][TODO link] (and related [vector clock based
-  datatypes).
+  datatypes][TODO link]).
 The main difference in Irmin is that we keep the
-  state as simple as possible: `int`, but we attach it a
+  state as simple as possible: `int`, but we attach a
-  3-way merge function for updates.
+  3-way merge function for updates to it.

+(* MCP: I got lost here, maybe -- the function (fun t -> t.gauge) is a merge
+function for int, and it's also required so that we can define a larger merge
+function for the record at large, right?
+So we define that and get merge functions
+for the record type, and then we're going to use the record type merge function
+to derive one for pairs? *)

 Similarly to the type definitions, the 3-way merge functions can
 defined using "merge" combinators.
 Merge combinators for records are